 ‘How much does foam jacking cost?’ is a great question.
-In a perfect world, customers would like that answer over the phone.
-Unfortunately, in the foam jacking world, it is not possible to answer that question accurately without evaluating the concrete in person.
-There are many variables to using high-tech foam to give an accurate quote over the phone.
+In a perfect world, a customer wants that answer over the phone.
+Unfortunately, in the foam jacking world, it is not possible to answer that question accurately over the phone without evaluating the sunken concrete in person.
+There are too many variables involved using high-tech foam to render an accurate quote over the phone.

 How we determine foam jacking cost

-The cost is determined by variables such as how far your concrete has sunken, how many square feet the void appears to be under the concrete, the number and size of pieces of broken concrete, and the number and width of cracks that are in the concrete.
-These evaluations, in addition to the test holes that are used to evaluate the extent of these variables, are used to determine a quote or if it is more cost effective to replace the concrete.
+The cost of the repair is determined by how far the concrete has sunken, how many square feet the void appears to be under the concrete, the number and size of pieces of broken concrete, and the number and width of cracks are in the concrete.
+Test holes are also used to evaluate the extent of these variables to determine the quote or if it is more cost effective to replace the concrete.
 Waiting another year or two will only increase the amount of the quote.
 This is due to material costs and the likelihood that the void will become larger requiring more foam to lift and stabilize the sunken concrete.

 Experience is important